 The leader also has the power, if configured so, to "auto-down" a node that according to the Failure Detector is considered unreachable.
-This means setting the unreachable node status to down automatically.
+This means setting the unreachable node status to down automatically after a configured time of unreachability.

-Seed Nodes The seed nodes are configured contact points for initial join of the cluster.
+Seed Nodes The seed nodes are configured contact points for new nodes joining the cluster.
 When a new node is started it sends a message to all seed nodes and then sends a join command to the seed node that answers first.